halim-franky/Fish-Freshness-Detection-using-Deep-Learning-Approaches/README.md

 # 📁 Dataset

-Source: The Freshness of Fish Eyes Dataset (Link: <a href="https://data.mendeley.com/datasets/xzyx7pbr3w/1">)
+Source: The Freshness of Fish Eyes Dataset (Link: <a href="https://data.mendeley.com/datasets/xzyx7pbr3w/1">The Freshness of the Fish Eyes Dataset
+</a>)

 Classes: Highly Fresh, Fresh, Not Fresh